-The Orion Assembly plant has been limping along while making only a few hundred Bolt EV models each week, but it’s prepared to make up to 360,000 electric trucks per year.
+The Orion Assembly plant has been limping along while making only a few hundred Bolt EV models each week.
+It’s prepared to make up to 360,000 electric trucks per year.
 This change comes after a massive overhaul of the assembly plant that has been retooled to be one of the places the new electric trucks will be built.

 Factory Zero in Detroit is also being overhauled to give it the capability to build 600,000 electric trucks when the retooling is completed.
 These changes make sense with the popularity of pickup trucks in America.

 LG Energy Solutions offers the answers to the test

 The Ultium Battery Cells used for GM electric vehicles are made in a joint venture with LG Energy Solutions.
 This collaboration will cost nearly $2.6 billion, which will allow the pair to build a new plant in Lansing, MI, to be the third one to produce these batteries.
 Current plants are under construction in Warren, OH, and Spring Hill, TN.
 The locations of these battery plants are strategic to this automaker, positioning them near assembly plants to cut down on transportation costs to bring these batteries where they are needed.

 What are the electric vehicle plans for GM?

 The only EV we currently see from General Motors is the Bolt.
 By 2025, this company plans to have 30 new EVs offered around the world.
 This company intends to offer only electric vehicles by 2035.
 This is in accordance with the recent plan set forth by the current Presidential administration.

 Trucks will be the cornerstone of EV growth